akmolina28/last-watch-ai/README.md

 Last Watch watches for new image files in a configurable directory, then checks each image for a range of objects such as cars or people.
 Different automations can be set up to trigger if the AI detects relevant objects in the images.

 A primary use case for Last Watch is to enhance Video Management Systems such as Blue Iris.
-For example, Last Watch can be set up to send messages and trigger video recording when a person is detected on security camera.
+For example, Last Watch can be set up to trigger security recordings *only* when a person is detected on security camera, thereby eliminating irrelevant motion events.

+Last Watch can also be integrated with automation platforms suchs as Home Assistant, Node-RED, or openHAB.
+For instance, you can create virtual sensors which are set when a person is in a room, or when a car is parked in the garage.

 ## Features